Why does my Cat attack my Legs

 Cats will repeat the behavior that has positive consequences for them.
 Keep in mind that positive encouragement should be given when performing the right action so that the cat understands the Association between ethical behavior and receiving support.

 - All cats have an instinct of a predator.
 However, with proper upbringing and training, the pet will understand that an attack on the owner has negative consequences.

 - Kittens are more impressionable than adult cats, so it is much easier to stop a pet from attacking at a young age.

 - Young children often do not understand the difference between playful and aggressive behavior of a pet.
-If you have small children, explain to them the difference between the two behaviors.
+If you have small children, explain to them the difference between the two practices.
 Monitor interaction with children and ensure the cat has plenty of time on its own.

 - If your cat continues to try to attack you after you attempt to eradicate this behavior, contact your veterinarian and/or a local veterinary behaviorist for help.

 ThePets is an informational website that features articles written by qualified veterinarians and professional writers.
 You can learn more about our editorial process.
 When selecting food for your pet, use Pet Food Finder, and search for the clinic to treat your pet using Vet Clinics Locator.

 Dr. Joanna De Klerk